 I have been knitting since I was a little girl.
-My Irish grandmother taught me when I was about 7 or 8 years old – slippers for a Girl Scout badge.
+My Irish grandmother (that's her in the photo with me :-) ) taught me when I was about 7 or 8 years old – slippers for a Girl Scout badge.
 I still have the pattern and I've been knitting pretty much ever since.

 Growing up as a first-generation American in an Irish household, I think you can't help but learn hand work, although the love of it skipped a generation from my grandmother to me.
 I also crochet from time to time, love beading, have dabbled in counted cross stitch and needlepoint, and spent many years doing embroidery of various sorts.
 I've tried rug-hooking, but it's not for me - neither is textile weaving (but I do like continuous strand!).

-In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produced a weekly podcast, All About African Violets, that ran for 18 months (76 episodes, all of which continue to be available on the website).
+In addition to the fiber art and madness that have pretty much taken over my sunroom (and part of my guest room), I raise and show African violets – they actually came before the spinning, but not before the knitting – and I produce a weekly podcast, All About African Violets, that is now in "Season 2."
+(It ran initially for 18 months - 76 episodes - and then I took a break.
+I resumed weekly production in May 2015 :-) ).
 I travel as often as I can (most recently to Scotland), and I'm a bagpiper (yes, really).

 You can find me on Ravelry as Annie97 where I am a moderator of Year of Stash Socks, Fans of the Fold and African Violets Anonymous.